simple-login/docs/content/docs/frontend-js.md

 For the web, there are 2 ways to use SimpleLogin in terms of user experience:

-- With popup: when clicking on **Login with SimpleLogin** a new window popup is opened and closed once user approves.
+- With popup: when clicking on **Sign in with SimpleLogin** a new window popup is opened and closed once user approves.

 {{< figure src="/images/popup.png" caption="With Popup" >}}